HackerUSA-CE/aisd-wde-5-responsive-boxes/README_Full_CSS.md

 .box8 { background-color: var(--color8); }
 .box9 { background-color: var(--color9); }
 ```
+* Each box has a unique background color, using the variables defined in the `:root`.

 6. **Special Box Styles:**

 * The `large-vertical` and `large-horizontal` classes are used to create boxes that span multiple rows or columns.
-* These styles ensure that certain boxes take up more space in the grid, adding variety to the layout.

 ```css
 .large-vertical {